Wolverine971/9takes/src/blog/people/politicians/Kamala-Harris.md

     />
 </div>

-> **Disclaimer** This analysis of Kamala Harris's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Kamala Harris.
+> **Disclaimer** This analysis of Kamala Harris's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Kamala Harris.

 <p class="firstLetter">You've witnessed her charisma, heard her speeches, and seen her navigate the challenging terrain of American politics.</p>